Amazon Fire Stick vs. Roku: Which One Is Better?

 Roku devices have Miracast technology built-in.
 If you’re not aware, Miracast is like a wireless version of an HDMI cable.
 Most Android and Windows devices are Miracast-compatible.
 Apple devices are not.

 Some older Amazon Fire TV models also support screen mirroring.
-Oddly, it’s not available on the third-generation Amazon Fire Stick nor the 4K model.
+Oddly, it’s not available on the Amazon Fire Stick or Fire Stick 4K.

 It’s really difficult to choose a clear winner between the Roku and Fire Stick.
 Much depends on how you plan to use your device, which gadgets you already own, and which streaming service you subscribe to.

-All else being equal, we’d recommend either the Amazon Fire TV 4K or the Roku Streaming Stick +.
+All else being equal, we’d recommend either the Amazon Fire Stick 4K or the Roku Streaming Stick+.
 And remember, you could even buy a Chromecast or Android TV.
-We have written a comparison of Roku and Chromecast and a comparison of Android TV and Amazon Fire TV if you would like to learn more.